Ada-Developers-Academy/daily-curriculum/cohort_schedules/C07_classroom.md

 * Write complex command line programs in Ruby
 * Use object-oriented programming principals to build scalable, maintainable programs
 * Process and build relations between data from files
+* Verify code from the outset using test-driven development

 ### HTML & CSS